Arunprabhu-t/cloud-devops-engineer-training/7-aws-cloud/Tasks.md

             print('stopped your instances: ' + str(i))
 ```

-- Please input the below fileds under the environmental variables
+- Please input the above fileds under the environmental variables

 ```
 region: us-east-1
 tagname: env
 tagvalue: prod
 ```
+- under the below configuration change the function>Edit basic settings>timeout to 5 minutes

 - Please input the below values under the Ec2 instance tags
 ```
 env: prod
 ```

-When creating a function, Please make sure you select the  existing role ec2 creation
+- When creating a function, Please make sure you select the  existing role ec2 creation